-- 1. The complainant seeks the setting aside of the decision of the President of IFAD of 25 July 2018 not to renew her appointment and the initial decision of 3 March 2017. - 2.
-Firstly, the complainant contends that the decision of the Director of HRD of 4 July 2017, which followed her requests for review of 22 March and 8 April 2017 and concerned, in particular, the decision not to renew her appointment, is unlawful.
-She submits that, contrary to section 9.3(ii) of Chapter 9 of the Human Resources Implementing Procedures, the Director of HRD did not inform the manager who had taken the decision that it had been challenged and that manager did not in turn take the initiative to open a dialogue with the complainant about her request for review.
+3. The complainant further contends that the decision of the Director of HRD of 4 July 2017 in response to her requests for review of 22 March and 8 April 2017, mainly concerning her PES document for 2016, is unlawful.
+She submits that, contrary to section 9.3(ii) of Chapter 9 of the Implementing Procedures, the Director did not inform the manager who drew up the PES document that it had been challenged and that manager did not in turn take the initiative to open a dialogue with the complainant about her request for review.

-In this case, the Director of HRD stated as follows: "In accordance with section 9.3 [of Chapter 9] of [the] Implementing Procedures [...], a [review] has been carried out, in which [the decision not to renew your appointment has] been reviewed together with the additional information that you submitted.
-As a result of the [review], [the decision at issue has] been confirmed."
+In this case, the Director of HRD stated as follows: "In accordance with section 9.3 [of Chapter 9] of [the] Implementing Procedures [...], a [mandatory administrative review] has been carried out, in which [the question of the PES document for 2016 has] been reviewed together with the additional information that you submitted.
+As a result of the [mandatory administrative review], [the PES document for 2016 has] been confirmed."

-In any event, it is apparent from this reasoning and the circumstances of the case that a dialogue with the complainant did take place, in particular by means of the manager who took the decision not to renew her appointment taking into consideration the additional information she provided.
+In any event, it is apparent from this reasoning and the circumstances of the case that a dialogue with the complainant did take place, in particular by means of the manager who drew up the PES document for 2016 taking into consideration the additional information she provided.

-The decision also states that the procedure was carried out in accordance with section 9.3 of Chapter 9 of the Implementing Procedures, and IFAD confirms that the manager who took the decision not to renew her appointment "was in fact duly notified".
+The decision also states that the procedure was carried out in accordance with section 9.3 of Chapter 9 of the Implementing Procedures, and IFAD confirms that the manager who drew up the PES document "was in fact duly notified".